galihlasahido/jpos-example/README.md

-# JPos example
+# jPOS example
-OpenSource implementation of the international ISO8583 standard JPos libraries
+OpenSource implementation of the international ISO8583 standard jPOS libraries

-#JPos Client
+#jPOS Client
-    simple jpos client example
+    simple jPOS client example

-#JPos Client as Server
+#jPOS Client as Server
-    simple jpos client as Server example
+    simple jPOS client as Server example

-#JPos Server
+#jPOS Server
-    simple jpos server example
+    simple jPOS server example

-#JPos Server as Client
+#jPOS Server as Client
-    jpos server that also act as client, this way the server even can also send echo message to a client app that connect to the server
+    jPOS server that also act as client, this way the server even can also send echo message to a client app that connect to the server

-#JPos Server With Port Forwarding
+#jPOS Server With Port Forwarding
-    jpos server that act like server and forward it as a client to another server
+    jPOS server that act like server and forward it as a client to another server

-#JPos Server With Multiport
+#jPOS Server With Multiport
-    jpos server that can have multiple port in one application
+    jPOS server that can have multiple port in one application